wallacebrf/Synology-to-TrueNAS/README.md

 To schedule snapshots:
 1. go to `Data Protection -> Periodic Snapshot Tasks -> Add`
 2. choose the desired data set.
 I would recommend to make scheduled snapshots for each separate data set to allow for flexibility in possible future data recovery.
 To assist with this, an option check box `recursive` is available when scheduling snapshots.
 This will create separate snapshots for all of the child data sets.
-As such i made one scheduled snap shot task for my `/mnt/volume1` data set and chose the recursive option to also make separate snap shots of everything under it to.
+As such I made one scheduled snap shot task for my `/mnt/volume1` data set and chose the recursive option to also make separate snap shots of everything under it to.
 - also be aware that on our SMB shares, by default the option `Enable Shadow Copies` is enabled.
 This allows windows users to use the `Previous Versions` feature to recover older copies of individual files and folders.
 This allows for granular per-file recovery in an easy to use manner.
-As i will be accessing my TrueNAS files near constantly over SMB (I am a windows user YAY!) this is a very handy feature if i need to recover a file as i do not need to directly interact with the TrueNAS GUI etc.
+As I will be accessing my TrueNAS files near constantly over SMB (I am a windows user YAY!) this is a very handy feature if I need to recover a file as I do not need to directly interact with the TrueNAS GUI etc.
 3. Choose the amount of time the snap shot is retained
 - this is accomplished using the `Snapshot Lifetime` and `Unit` options.
 I am choosing 1 week of retention.
 4. I am leaving the naming process `Naming Schema` as the default of `auto-%Y-%m-%d_%H-%M`